BalloonBox-Inc/near-oracle-algorithm/routers/README.md

 All times provided are in UTC timezone :clock4:.

-#### Authentication
+#### Authentication & Security

-Every endpoint is secured by either a User Oauth token or by the pair Oauth Client key & secret key.
+Every endpoint is secured by third parties authentication processes.
+The NearOracle dApp only have access to the data allowed by user.
+No user data is stored.

 #### Help Us